 The problem is, that I have to relearn this lesson with virtually all of my paintings, I guess this is the nature of painting, it is the incremental achievements that drive the artist forward, that keep you returning to the process of painting.

-If you asked me to select one of the major obstacles to creating a successful painting, I would identify the concept of control and dexterity.
+If you asked me to select one of the major obstacles to creating a successful painting, I would identify the concepts of control and dexterity.
 Now, this may seem perverse and definitely counterintuitive but bear with me for a while.
 Technique, skill, and control are considered key attributes in the context of painting, and to a certain extent, they are.
 However, if they become the sole arbiter of a painting's value and worth, the oxygen is removed from the painting, rendering it airless and suffocating.

 The final result is often a kind of claustrophobic predictability.
-The more skillful you become, the more you remove the all-important element of chance; the Japanese have called this wabi-sabi, it derives from Buddhist philosophy and is about excepting the imperfections and transient nature of life.
+The more skilful you become, the more you remove the all-important element of chance; the Japanese have called this wabi-sabi, it derives from Buddhist philosophy and is about accepting the imperfections and transient nature of life.
 Finding ways to disrupt this overriding desire to control, contain and perfect will be the subject of my next blog post.

 Upcoming Exhibitions and Art Fairs